 To fully charge the Finch requires 7 hours of charging time.
 Charging overnight is a great option!

 Now you are ready to start programming in Java!
 You can minimize the BlueBird Connector, but you should leave it open the entire time that you are using the Finch.
-If at any point you have trouble with your robot, you should come back to the BlueBird Connector to check your bluetooth connection.
+If at any point you have trouble with your robot, you should come back to the BlueBird Connector, check your bluetooth connection, and reconnect if necessary.
 You can also check your battery level in the BlueBird Connector.

 You can use any offline Java IDE with the Finch.
 The screenshots here will show Eclipse as an example.
 Browser-based Java editors are not compatible with the Finch.